DramaDogg/COVID-19-Statistics/README.md

-# COVID-19-Statistics
+# COVID-19 Statistics

-A Python script that shows real-time COVID-19 statistics in human-readable tabular form via source data from the web.
+A Python script that shows real-time COVID-19 Statistics in human-readable tabular form via source data from the web.

 # Libraries/Modules used:
 1. *requests* (dependency)